 The tofu now contains some natural cultures and molds that will work during the fermentation process.

 To prevent the tofu from going bad, we need a brine.
 It consists of boiled water mixed with salt, sugar, and rice wine (or vodka).
-You place the tofu cubes in glass jars and cover with the brine.
+Place the tofu cubes in glass jars and cover with the brine.

-Optionally, you can dip each tofu cubes in chili flakes, it makes the chao more flavorful and gives it an appealing orange color.
+Optionally, you can dip each tofu cube in chili flakes.
+It makes the chao more flavorful and gives it an appealing orange color.
 If you plan on using chao to make cheeses, simply omit the chili.

 - optional: 1/4 cup chili flakes

-- Before starting: I recommend using gloves when handling the tofu to prevent bad bacterias and mold from growing.
+- Before starting: I recommend using gloves when handling the tofu to prevent bad bacteria and mold from growing.

-- Bring 4 cups of water with one tablespoon of salt to a boil in a medium size sauce pan.
+- Bring 4 cups of water with one tablespoon of salt to a boil in a medium-sized saucepan.
 Once boiling, add the tofu and boil for 4 minutes.